geins-io/sdk-api-mgmt-javascript/docs/VariantApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.VariantApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.VariantApi();
-let productId = "productId_example"; // String | The ID of the product for which to update the variant details. let variant = [new GeinsManagementApiSdkJs.VariantModelsWriteVariant()]; // [VariantModelsWriteVariant] | The variant details. let opts = {
+let productId = "productId_example"; // String | The id of the product for which to update the variant details. let variant = [new GeinsSdkApiMgmtJavascript.VariantModelsWriteVariant()]; // [VariantModelsWriteVariant] | The variant details. let opts = {
-  'productIdType': 56 // Number | The type of product id provided.
+  'productIdType': 56 // Number | The type of product id supplied.
+0 = Internal.
+Internal product id set by Geins.
+Eg: 10001.
+1 = ArticleNumber.
+Article number set by customer.
+Eg: ABC123.
+2 = MarketPrefixedInternal.
+Internal product id set by Geins, prefixed with market.
+Eg: SE10001.
+3 = MarketPrefixedArticleNumber.
+Article number set by customer, prefixed with market.
+Eg: SEABC123.
 };
 apiInstance.updateVariant(productId, variant, opts, (error, data, response) => {
   if (error) {